-Our nominating and corporate governance committee will be responsible for reviewing and evaluating the code of conduct at least annually and will recommend any necessary or appropriate changes to our board for consideration.
-The nominating and corporate governance committee will assist our board with the monitoring of compliance with the code of conduct, and will be responsible for considering any waivers therefrom (other than waivers applicable to members of the nominating and corporate governance committee, which shall be considered by the audit committee, or waivers applicable to our directors or executive officers, which shall be subject to review by our Board as a whole).
+Our audit committee will be responsible for reviewing and evaluating the Code at least annually and will recommend any necessary or appropriate changes to our board for consideration.
+The audit committee will assist our board with the monitoring of compliance with the Code, and will be responsible for considering any waivers therefrom (other than waivers applicable to our directors or executive officers, which shall be subject to review by our Board as a whole).